ChengIC/games-agent/README.md

 ### Workflow
 ![architecture](agent.png)

 The game starts with the host generating a topic.
-The player and host take turns to ask questions and make guesses.
+The player and host take turns to ask questions and answer questions.
 The game ends when the player guesses the topic correctly or the number of questions reaches the limit.

 ### Tools
 #### Host